Decisions About Treatment Options

 However, this option of just living with A-Fib may eventually cause you problems.
 Over time A-Fib tends to stretch and weaken the heart often leading to other heart problems and heart failure.
 1 An enlarged atrium (approximately over 55 mm) may limit your options.
 Some centers won’t accept patients for a PVA(I) procedure if they have an enlarged heart, because the heart walls have been stretched thin and are easily perforated and burnt through by an RF ablation catheter.

-Also, A-Fib over time may lead to decreased mental abilities and even dementia, because blood isn’t being pumped properly to the brain and other organs (see Boston AF 2007/A-Fib Decreases Mental Abilities).
+Also, A-Fib over time may lead to decreased mental abilities and even dementia, because blood isn’t being pumped properly to the brain and other organs (see A-Fib News 2007/A-Fib Decreases Mental Abilities).

 If you choose the option of just living with your A-Fib, it is important to monitor you closely; for example, your atria should be measured periodically to see if they are being stretched and enlarged, and your cognitive abilities should be tracked over time.
 But you may be able to live for years with occasional “silent” A-Fib episodes which don’t progress to anything worse.